muratk5n/thirdwave/en/README.md

 It wouldn't make sense for Tories to drop Johnson before the next election; otherwise they will look more of a party in chaos.
-BJ leaving would cap a period with two PMs gone previously having been destroyed by Brexit, with BJ being a third, that could be too one too many PMs gone.
-After displaying sufficient anger, frustration, fury (!) with the situation, they are better off letting the PM stay.
+BJ leaving would cap a period with two PMs gone previously having been destroyed by Brexit, a third would say 'chaos'.

 ---